kamilkow1123/kamilkow1123/README.md

 I am a Computer Science student at Wroclaw University of Science and Technology fascinated with Software Engineering!

-- 💻 I’m working, in MERN, as a Full Stack Developer at Affee360
+- 💻 I’m working as a Full Stack Developer at Nexontis
-- 👨‍🎓 I’m currently learning *TypeScript*, *Node.js* and *MongoDB*
+- 👨‍🎓 I’m currently learning *TypeScript*, *NestJS* and *TypeORM*

 <br/>